All Episodes

 I'm just, and that's how I really feel.

-You can't build a Christian church or uh a Jewish temple.
+You can't build a Christian church or a Jewish temple.

 So we are going to dig deeper into this issue than anybody ever has from any of those news networks that I have mentioned or any of those newspapers that I have mentioned.

-They're so fixated now on talking about, you know, could you first of all Jim Rutenberg?
+They're so fixated now on talking about, you know, first of all, Jim Rutenberg, what a dumb article he wrote.

 And then Dana Milbank.